influxdata/docs-v2/content/influxdb/cloud/reference/api/_index.md

 ## View InfluxDB v2 API Documentation
 <a class="btn" href="/v2.0/api/">InfluxDB v2.0 API documentation</a>

+### View InfluxDB API documentation locally
+InfluxDB API documentation is built into the `influxd` service and represents the API specific to the current version of InfluxDB.
+To view the API documentation locally, [start InfluxDB](/influxdb/cloud/get-started/#start-influxdb) and visit the `/docs` endpoint in a browser ([localhost:9999/docs](https://cloud2.influxdata.com/docs)).

 ## InfluxDB client libraries
 InfluxDB client libraries are language-specific packages that integrate with the InfluxDB v2 API.
 For information about supported client libraries, see [InfluxDB client libraries](/influxdb/cloud/tools/client-libraries/).